This is the second of a two-part series

 Popular photos might signal to teens that what’s in those photos is socially acceptable.
 If those images show alcohol use or other risky behaviors, this could lead teens to make bad choices.
-That’s the conclusion Sarah Boyle came from a study she ran last year.
+That’s what Sarah Boyle concluded from a study she ran last year.

 Boyle is a psychologist at Loyola Marymount University in Los Angeles, Calif.
-Her team recruited first-year college students to see if — and how — social media influences underage drinking.
+Her team recruited first-year college students to see if — and how — social media posts might affect underage drinking.
 Their participants included 412 incoming students.
 All were under 21 (the legal drinking age).

-Each student completed two surveys.
+Students completed two surveys.
 They took the first between September and October.
 This was 25 to 50 days into the first half of the school year.
-The second survey took place between February and March, well into the second half.
-The survey asked how much alcohol a student drank, and how often.
-It also asked why someone drank and what role they felt drinking plays in the college experience.
+They filled out a survey again between February and March, well into the second half of the school year.
+Each survey asked how much alcohol someone drank, and how often.
+It also asked why that person drank and what role they felt drinking plays in the college experience.

 Each survey also asked students how frequently they checked Facebook, Instagram and Snapchat.
-And when they did, had they seen alcohol-related posts?
+And when they did go on social media, had they seen alcohol-related posts?
 The researchers then compared responses from the first and second surveys.